 Next generation game consoles have been getting all the headlines lately (Jon Scarr is keeping you on top of the rapid-fire developments on that front).
 However, PC gamers have also had their fair share of big developments.
 This fall kicked off with huge news for PC gaming when Nvidia held a launch event for its all-new GeForce RTX 30 series video cards, powered by Ampere (Nvidia’s second-generation RTX architecture).
 Suddenly PC gamers weren’t feeling like console owners are getting all the cool new toys.

 Here’s what you need to know about the Nvidia RTX 30 series video cards.
-The first two in the RTX 30 series launched in September, while the RTX 3070 will be available for pre-order starting October 29.
+The first two in the RTX 30 series launched in September, and the RTX 3070 began pre-order starting October 29.
+The latest news is the pending arrival of a new addition to the original RTX 30 series, the RTX 3060.

 A series of world firsts